westchinabiomedicaldatascience-Wang-lab/AIDS-HIV_ARIMA/README.md

 # AIDS-HIV_ARIMA
 This is the deposit of the R code for the ARIMA analysis of AIDS/HIV incidence and death data in China.
-The accompanied manuscript of "Epidemiological and time series analysis on the incidence and death of AIDS and HIV in China" (Bin Xu, Jiayuan Li, Mengqiao Wang*) should be available by the end of November 2020.
+The accompanied manuscript of ["Epidemiological and time series analysis on the incidence and death of AIDS and HIV in China"](https://bmcpublichealth.biomedcentral.com/) (Bin Xu, Jiayuan Li, Mengqiao Wang*) was published on BMC Public Health.
 <br/>

 *Data source*